cnu01/profiler-extension/README.md

 ### Free Plan (25 requests/month)
 1. Visit [Hunter.io](https://hunter.io/pricing)
 2. Sign up for a free account
-3. Verify your email address
+3. Verify your company email address
 4. Navigate to your API dashboard
 5. Copy your API key
 6. Paste it in the extension settings